-ARTstor images include the information necessary to create a museum-style caption, including creator's name & dates, title, date, dimensions, material, and repository.
-Click on the image below to connect to ARTstor and view the caption information for this painting (hint: click on the "I" information icon at the bottom of the pop-up window).
+Artstor images include the information necessary to create a museum-style caption, including creator's name & dates, title, date, dimensions, material, and repository.
+Connect to Artstor and view the caption information for the painting below (hint: click on the "I" information icon at the bottom of the pop-up window).

 If you don't find what you need in Artstor, try to find an image of the work on the owning institution's website or the website of a gallery that represents the artist.
 You can find out which museums own a work by looking at information about the work in a book or exhibition catalog, then using Google to get to the museum's website.